Frequently Asked Questions

-It may take some time before the police act on the information you have given.
+It may take some time before law enforcement can act on the information you have given.
 There could be many reasons for that; the information may be part of a larger investigation and visible action might be delayed for some time or the information may remain on file to be used at a later time.
 Even if your information appears not to have been used or if you don’t see a quick resolution, don’t think your information was not useful.

 Feel free to call back at any time to add or update information or to just check on the status of your tip.
 Make sure you give your personal code when you call; otherwise Crime Stoppers will not give you any information about your tip.

-This information is then handed over to either the police, Department of Natural Resources, or Fisheries & Oceans Canada (DFO) for further investigation.
+This information is then handed over to either the police, Department of Public Safety, or Fisheries & Oceans Canada (DFO) for further investigation.
 They are the only sworn officials who can investigate crimes and arrest and charge people, in order to bring them to justice.

 Law Enforcement agencies cannot get a search warrant or make an arrest based solely on anonymous information – they have to thoroughly research the information you give us in order to act on it.
 There needs to be other intelligence that supports Crime Stoppers’ information.
 The research they do on Crime Stoppers’ information means they can use it with confidence.
 This ensures that information is correct and not given to us maliciously in order to set someone up.